-- 8.105 If the examiners are unable to reach agreement, their reports shall be referred to the Chair of the Research Degree Programmes and Examination Board, who shall determine the action to be taken.
-In the event that the Chair of the Research Degree Programmes and Examination Board was involved in the student's supervision or examination, the case is determined by a Deputy Dean for Research not in the candidate's faculty. - 8.106 In submitting a revised thesis incorporating amendments after an examination, a student accepts responsibility for the contents and quality of the revised version.
+- 8.116 If the examiners are unable to reach agreement or decide that they cannot make a recommendation on the examination outcome, their reports shall be referred to the Chair of the Research Degree Programmes and Examination Board, who shall determine the action to be taken.
+Action may include the appointment of an independent assessor to review the thesis/dissertation and submit a report to the Chair to inform their decision; the candidate may be permitted to submit the thesis/dissertation for examination on a subsequent occasion; and other action at the Chair's discretion.
+In the event that the Chair of the Research Degree Programmes and Examination Board was involved in the student's supervision or examination, the case is determined by a Deputy Dean for Research not in the candidate's faculty. - 8.117 In submitting a revised thesis/dissertation incorporating amendments after an examination, a student accepts responsibility for the contents and quality of the revised version.
 A student who fails to complete the required amendments to the examiners' satisfaction and/or within the required timeframe shall be deemed to have failed to satisfy the examiners and not to have passed the examination.
-In such cases, examiners have the discretion to recommend the award of MPhil in the case of candidates who had been examined for a PhD. - 8.107 A candidate who fails to satisfy the examiners will not be permitted to re-enter for the examination.
+In such cases, examiners have the discretion to recommend the award of MPhil in the case of candidates who had been examined for a PhD. - 8.118 A candidate who fails to satisfy the examiners will not be permitted to re-enter for the examination.
 If the examiners' decision is to fail the candidate outright and to reject all other examination outcomes, they should indicate the reasons for their decision in the joint report.